thurn/violet/spells.md

 # Concepts
 - Steampunk?
 Not-very-historical steampunk?
 WW1-era steampunk?
 - High level structural stuff.
 Per encounter?
 Per day?
 When do you update your deck and equipment?
+When does mana reset?
 - Dice rolling: bag random? normally distributed? fair deck shuffling?
 - As much stuff as possible should be on card mechanics instead of in the (especially creature cards)